NXP/el2go-agent/zephyr/tests/el2go_blob_test/README.rst

 2. Run the file trough the preprocessor:
     :zephyr_file:`modules/lib/nxp_iot_agent/tst/el2go_blob_test/scripts/el2go_blob_test_pre.py` [RTP_JSON_PATH]

+    Optionally, it is possible to automate this before the build by setting:
+     ``CONFIG_RTP_JSON="YOUR_PATH"``
+    in the prj.conf file.
+It first takes the Python executable from the virtual environment, if one is present.
+    Furthermore, this value can be set as environment variable, but the value in prj.conf has most precedence.
+Set as environment variable using same name CONFIG_RTP_JSON.

     NOTE: Python >= 3.10 with packages from :zephyr_file:`modules/lib/nxp_iot_agent/tst/el2go_blob_test/scripts/requirements.txt` required

 3. [Optional] In order to maximize the TF-M ITS performance, the maximum supported blob size is set to 2908 bytes.
 In case